Catalyst Pharmaceuticals Inc. (CPRX) Shares Down Despite Recent Market Volatility

-Catalyst Pharmaceuticals Inc. (NASDAQ: CPRX)’s stock price has decreased by -0.94 compared to its previous closing price of 16.94.
-However, the company has seen a gain of 2.50% in its stock price over the last five trading days.
+Catalyst Pharmaceuticals Inc. (NASDAQ: CPRX)’s stock price has decreased by -0.69 compared to its previous closing price of 17.38.
+Despite this, the company has experienced a 4.10% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Catalyst Pharmaceuticals Inc. (NASDAQ: CPRX) Right Now?